Amie Harwick: Murder, investigation, and trial

 On the evening of Valentine's Day 2020, Harwick attended a burlesque performance, returning to her Hollywood Hills apartment shortly after 1:00 a.m. on February 15.
 At 1:16 a.m., her roommate placed an emergency call to the Los Angeles Police Department, reporting screaming inside the apartment.
 The responding officers found Harwick badly injured and unresponsive on the patio beneath her third-floor balcony and she was later pronounced dead at a hospital.
 An initial investigation found that she had been strangled and thrown from the balcony after a home invasion.
 Speaking to NBC News following her death, her former fiancé Drew Carey described her as "a positive force in the world and an unapologetic champion of women."

-Police arrested Gareth Pursehouse, a 41-year-old software engineer, photographer, and aspiring comedian whom Harwick had dated for around 18 months in the early 2010s.
+The same day of Harwick's death, police arrested Gareth Pursehouse, a 41-year-old software engineer, photographer, and aspiring comedian on suspicion of her murder.
+Pursehouse and Harwick had dated for around 18 months in the early 2010s.
 After she ended the relationship, he reportedly stalked and harassed her, leading her to file multiple applications for restraining orders.
 A month before her death, Harwick encountered Pursehouse at the XBIZ Awards, an adult entertainment awards ceremony that she was attending on behalf of Pineapple Support.
 He was working at the event as a photographer.
 She talked with Pursehouse for around an hour and later told her mother that she had gone into "therapist mode" and tried to calm him down after he accused her of ruining his life.
-She recorded the encounter in an email to herself, noting that "[Pursehouse] was sobbing, his head was in his hands, he was hyperventilating, he was distorting his face up and shaking violently."
+She documented the encounter in an email to herself, noting that "[Pursehouse] was sobbing, his head was in his hands, he was hyperventilating, he was distorting his face up and shaking violently."
 She also wrote: "It terrifies me that he's been obsessed with me for nine years [and] thinks about me every day."
 After the encounter, a close friend of Harwick noted that she felt unsafe and began looking into protective measures such as surveillance cameras and pepper spray.
 She also began sharing her smartphone's location with her friend.

 Pursehouse was charged with Harwick's murder, with the special circumstance of lying in wait, breaking and entering, and home burglary.
 At his trial, which began on August 29, 2023, prosecutors argued that the encounter at the awards ceremony had reignited Pursehouse's obsession with Harwick.
-They gave evidence that he had broken into her apartment, waited several hours until she returned, and then punched her, strangled her, and threw her off the third-floor balcony, causing her death by blunt force trauma to the head and torso.
+They gave evidence Pursehouse had broken into her apartment, waited several hours until she returned, and then punched her, strangled her, and threw her off the third-floor balcony, causing her death by blunt force trauma to the head and torso.
 He had also brought to her apartment a syringe containing a lethal amount of nicotine, although it had remained unused.

 On September 29, 2023, after deliberating for two days, a jury convicted Pursehouse of first-degree murder.
 On December 6, 2023, he was sentenced to life in prison without possibility of parole.
 He was also ordered to pay $7,500 in restitution.